 - 1) Pursuant to Article 34(1) of the Law, the Registrar is responsible for the administration and servicing of the Specialist Chambers and all necessary and affiliated functions.
 2For this purpose, the Registrar may issue any necessary internal rules and instructions and may, where needed, consult with the President for that purpose. - (2) The Registrar, in the execution of his or her functions as set out in the Law, the Rules and the relevant practice directions, may: - (a) make representations to the President or any Panel on issues arising in the context of a specific case which affect the discharge of his or her functions; - (b) make recommendations and representations to the Plenary regarding the functions of the Registry that affect the judicial activity of the Specialist Chambers; and - (c) report on his or her activities that affect the judicial functions of the Specialist Chambers to the Judges sitting in Plenary. - (3) 1Upon approval of the President, the Registrar shall adopt a Directive on Counsel and a Code of Professional Conduct and any amendments thereto.
-2Where appropriate, the President may consult with all Judges on the Roster, the Independent Representative Body of Specialist Counsel or other relevant outside bodies. - (4) Subject to the Rules and as directed by a Panel, the Registrar shall receive and distribute filings.
-The Registrar shall adopt a Practice Direction for such purposes. - (5) 1The Victims' Participation Office in the Registry administers the system of victim participation provided for in Article 22 of the Law and the Rules, a list of Victims' Counsel, as well as a system of payment for victim representation.
-2The Victims' Participation Office shall provide assistance and advice to victims who are participating in the proceedings before the Specialist Chambers.

-- (6) The Defence Office in the Registry administers a list of Specialist Counsel eligible to practice before the Specialist Chambers, as well as a system of legal aid for representation of indigent or partially indigent suspects or Accused before the Specialist Chambers. - 1Pursuant to Articles 34(12) and 41 of the Law, and without prejudice to judicial oversight where necessary, the Registrar is responsible for managing and administering the detention function and facilities for the Specialist Chambers in line with international standards and the Law.
-2In accordance with Article 41(8) and (9) of the Law, the Registrar adopts Rules of Detention, Complaints and Disciplinary Procedures for the Detention Facilities and ensures that the detention facilities meet international standards and be inspected and monitored by any recognised international monitoring authority. - (8) The Registrar shall take all measures within his or her responsibility to ensure that decisions of the Specialist Chambers are executed. - (9) The Registrar shall serve as the communication channel of the Specialist Chambers to the public.
+2Where appropriate, the President may consult with all Judges on the Roster, the Independent Representative Body of Specialist Counsel or other relevant outside bodies. - 1Subject to the Rules and as directed by a Panel, the Registrar shall receive and distribute filings.
+2The Registrar shall adopt a Practice Direction for such purposes. - (5) 1The Victims' Participation Office in the Registry administers the system of victim participation provided for in Article 22 of the Law and the Rules, a list of Victims' Counsel, as well as a system of payment for victim representation.
+2The Victims' Participation Office shall provide assistance and advice to victims who are participating in the proceedings before the Specialist Chambers. - (6) The Defence Office in the Registry administers a list of Specialist Counsel eligible to practice before the Specialist Chambers, as well as a system of legal aid for representation of indigent or partially indigent suspects or Accused before the Specialist Chambers. - 1Pursuant to Articles 34(12) and 41 of the Law, and without prejudice to judicial oversight where necessary, the Registrar is responsible for managing and administering the detention function and facilities for the Specialist Chambers in line with international standards and the Law.
+2In accordance with Article 41(8) and (9) of the Law, the Registrar adopts Rules of Detention, Complaints and Disciplinary Procedures for the Detention Facilities and ensures that the detention facilities meet international standards and are inspected and monitored by any recognised international monitoring authority.